Vinegar And Baking Soda Uses For Natural Laundry Fabric Softener

 Doug, thanks for sharing how you use these products in your laundry.

 There are a lot of people that add both these ingredients to their wash.
 In fact, I've recommended something similar in my homemade fabric softener recipes.
-Although, typically I only see the first combo, adding the baking soda to the wash and vinegar to the rinse, and not vice versa.
+Although, typically I only see the first combo, adding

 The reason is that the baking soda helps raise the alkalinity of the water, which naturally helps boost the power of the laundry detergent you are using.
 Then, the vinegar in the rinse helps remove excess soap from your clothing, which helps keep them soft.